schlegelp/octarine/docs/effects.md

 ## Effects in the GUI

-Silhouette and depth of field can also be toggled and tuned interactively from the "Effects" tab of the [control panel](controls.md#gui-controls).
+All of the above - plus [shadows](controls.md#shadows) and eye-dome lighting (see [post-processing effects](#post-processing-effects)) - can also be toggled and tuned interactively from the "Effects" tab of the [control panel](controls.md#gui-controls).
+Each effect gets its own section: the checkbox switches it on, the arrow next to it expands the parameters.

 ## Under the hood